ue bot icon

 • “Tantra: to worship a god, you must become that god.
 No matter what you call the god or think it is, the god you worship is the one you are capable of becoming.”

-• “…if you say, ‘I am going to do what I want to do’ and if you stay with it, then something will happen.
-You may not have a job, but you will be having a life, and it will be interesting.”
+• “…if you say, ‘I am going to do what I want to do,’ and if you stay with it, then something will happen.
+You may not have a job, but you will have a life, and it will be interesting.”

 • “…to keep up with your responsibilities and your fitness and still nurture your creative aspect, you must put a hermetically sealed retort, so that there is no intrusion, around a certain number of hours each day – however many you can honestly afford – and that time must be inviolate.”